 Gymnastics based training is becoming increasingly popular in today’s gym and fitness industry.
 More and more people are looking to learn how to handstand.
-This is because the current boom of CrossFit means many people are aiming to develop core components of gymnastics to supplement their training.
-There are many benefits to learning how to a handstand such as body-awareness, core strength and kinetic chain alignment.
+The current boom of CrossFit is influential, and many people are aiming to develop core components of gymnastics to supplement their training.
+There are many benefits to learning how to handstand, such as body-awareness, core strength, and kinetic chain alignment.
 It also makes a brilliant party trick!

 How to Handstand: What Does the Perfect Handstand Look Like?